Song Li, Ph.D.

 “Cell reprogramming is one of the most exciting advancements in biotechnology in the past 20 years.
 It’s the cellular equivalent of wiping your computer’s memory clean and replacing it with new software.
 This is a very powerful process that could lead to therapies based on patients’ own cells and their own genes.”

-• Chancellor’s Professor and Chair, Bioengineering
+• Chancellor’s Professor, Bioengineering

 • Controlling cell fate and functions through stem cell differentiation The process by which stem cells transform into specific, specialized cell types with distinct functions and features. differentiation The process by which stem cells transform into specific, specialized cell types with distinct functions and features., cell reprogramming In stem cell research, scientists can reprogram cells that have undergone differentiation, such as skin or blood cells, to revert back into an embryonic-like state.
 The resulting cells are called induced pluripotent stem cells. reprogramming In stem cell research, scientists can reprogram cells that have undergone differentiation, such as skin or blood cells, to revert back into an embryonic-like state.
 The resulting cells are called induced pluripotent stem cells. and synthetic biology to inform regenerative medicine A field focused on developing and applying new therapies and techniques to repair, replace or regenerate tissues and organs and restore function that has been lost due to aging, disease, injury or genetic defects. regenerative medicine A field focused on developing and applying new therapies and techniques to repair, replace or regenerate tissues and organs and restore function that has been lost due to aging, disease, injury or genetic defects. advancements